osmcode/osmium-tool/README.md

-# OSMIUM Command Line Tool
+# Osmium Command Line Tool

 Command line tool for working with OpenStreetMap data based on the Osmium library.